 Once you decide to study abroad, you have lots to prepare.
 So, make your preparations a year in advance for an untroubled stay in Holland!

 First of all, you have to choose a study program: Studyfinder then go into details about each program admission requirements.
 Always double-check them with the institution.
 Afterwards, there is a question about financing your studies, so you have to find a scholarship.
 Here is the link for the portal where you can find a scholarship based on your criteria: Grantfinder, which gives you a great variety of grants.
-Just set the necessary options in the left menu and start you searching!
+Just set the necessary options in the left menu and start your searching!
 Also, check the funding possibilities at the Dutch Embassy in your home country or your institution’s international office.

 When you a full picture of the chosen scholarships and necessary documents, start your preparations!
 Make sure that you are aware of each grant’s details!

-Erasmus+ is the new EU programme for Education, Training, Youth and Sport and runs from 2014 to 2020.
+Erasmus+ is the new EU Programme for Education, Training, Youth and Sport and runs from 2014 to 2020.
 Among other things, Erasmus+ aims to promote international student mobility by offering scholarships for study and traineeships.

 You can use an Erasmus+ scholarship to study or work in another EU country.
 You can do a study period of between 3 and 12 months or a traineeship (work placement) of between 2 and 12 months.
 Please note, during each academic cycle, you can spend up to 12 months abroad.
 For example, 12 months during your bachelor studies and 12 months during your master’s studies.
 A 12-month period can consist of any combination of study periods and/or traineeships.